sujuka99/trustoo-crawler/README.md

 - Add a CLI
 - Publish to PyPI
 - Publish a docker image with Splash auto starting to allow for an easier showcase.
+- Extensive documentation
+- Developer guide

 ### Discussion

 ###### Positive remarks

 - Scraper works well with lawyers, but also does well with the rest of the categories in Gouden Gids.
-- The code is well documented, formatted and linted.
+- The code is documented, formatted and linted.
 - A decent part of the code is covered by tests.

 ###### To be improved